njonsson/structured_io/README.md

 [<img alt="Hex release" src="https://img.shields.io/hexpm/v/structured_io.svg" />][Hex-release]

 _StructuredIO_ resembles Elixir’s [_IO_][Elixir-IO] module.
-The difference is that whereas _IO_ can handle a stream of bytes or lines, _StructuredIO_ can handle a stream of structured data, such as markup or other application data.
+The difference is that whereas _IO_ gives you sequential access to a freeform stream of bytes or lines of data, _StructuredIO_ guarantees that when you read data it conforms to a structure that you specify.
+Reads are contingent on the data’s conformity to a structure.
+That is to say, only complete data elements are read, so that your application can more easily handle truncated or streaming application data.

 You may find _StructuredIO_ useful for reassembling application data that arrives in streaming fashion over TCP.